-(1) This includes any "looked after chil and any child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
-'Looked after' m care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions at the time of application.
-This criteria also includes looked after children and all previously looked after children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-- (2) Sister or brother includes step, half, foster and adopted brother or sister living at the same address and full sister or brother living apart. - Regular attendance means: a minimum of attending twice a month by at least one parent orschurch, legalatpublic guardia worship, at any service on any day for at least one year prior to the closing date for applications.
-Public worship is defined as attendance at any of the following: Family worship; term time only Monday 3.45pm -4.15pm Holy Communion, Parish Communion, Evensong once a month, or the 6pm service and Taize Services and Morning Prayer.
+- (1) This includes any "looked after child" previously "looked after children" and any child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
+'Looked after' means that the child was (a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions at the time of application.
+This criteria also includes looked after children and all previously looked after children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - (2) Sister or brother includes step, half, foster and adopted brother or sister living at the same address and full sister or brother living apart. - (3) Regular attendance means: a minimum of attending twice a month by at least one parent or legal guardian at St. Michael's church, at public worship, at any service on any day for at least one year prior to the closing date for applications.
+Public worship is defined as attendance at any of the following: Family worship ; term time only Monday 3.45pm 4.15pm Holy Communion, Parish Communion, Evensong once a month, or the 6pm service and Taize Services and Morning Prayer.
 If there are not enough places for all children whose parent(s) or legal guardians(s) meet these requirements, places will be offered first to the children whose parent(s) or legal guardian(s) have worshipped regularly for the greater number of years.
 (See Appendix 1).